About The School

 in a foreign language before they start college or take a trip abroad,

-- provides adults who learned German in college or while
+- enables adults who learned German in college or while

 their knowledge of the language, and gives those who